This post may contain affiliate links.

 S

 • Seashells – Safe.
 Crushed seashells can be an excellent source of calcium for laying hens, helping to ensure strong eggshells.
+Shrimp and lobster shells are excellent sources of chitin, a type of fiber that can aid in controlling internal parasites in chickens.

 • Spinach – Safe, but contains oxalic acid, so feed in moderation.